vm6502q/qrack.net/api/README.md

 ##### `POST /api/qrack`

-Accepts a script definition for the RESTful API server to run, and returns a "Job ID."
+Accepts a script definition for the web API server to run, and returns a "Job ID."

 - `program`: Array of method "instructions," executed in order from the first